86Box/docs/hardware/network.rst

 Private PCap network
 ^^^^^^^^^^^^^^^^^^^^

-If you have an incompatible network connection on the host (such as Wi-Fi), or if you wish to connect the emulated machine to the host without also connecting it to your network, a private network can be created with PCap in one of two ways:
+If you have an incompatible network connection on your host system (such as Wi-Fi), or if you wish to connect the emulated machine to the host without also connecting it to your network, a private network can be created with PCap in one of two ways:

 * Install and configure the *Microsoft KM-TEST Loopback Adapter* included with Windows.